-Generally, personal injury suits in Ohio only have a two-year time period after the incident has occurred during which time the injured party can bring a suit against the defendant.
+Generally, personal injury suits in Ohio only have a two-year time period after the incident has occurred, during which time the injured party can bring a suit against the defendant.
 The Ohio Revised Code section 2305.10 defines this statute of limitations and when it can be applied.
 A personal injury claim can be filed when someone else causes personal damages to you.
 In most cases, this claim needs to be filed within the limited time that the statute offers you.
 Keeping to the deadline gives you something to work with and a deadline to get your documents into the courts.
-However, in some cases, this might not be possible, given the window.
+However, this might not be possible in some cases, given the window.

 What Happens When You Miss the Filing Window?

-While you can still submit your legal action, its very likely that the defendant will simply move for the claim to be dismissed.
-There are rare exceptions where extra time can be added to the window, but generally you're limited to two years.
-The state expects that, after two years are up, the injury is no longer pressing.
+While you can still submit your legal action, it’s very likely that the defendant will simply move for the claim to be dismissed.
+There are rare exceptions where extra time can be added to the window, but generally you’re limited to two years.
+After two years are up, the state expects that the injury is no longer pressing.
 Additionally, this window may be crucial during a personal injury negotiation with an insurance company.
-If the statute of limitations has expired on a particular persona injury suit, the insurance company is likely to hold that against the personal injury attorney.
-If the statute of limitations expire, your chances of a decent settlement might also evaporate.
+If the statute of limitations has expired on a particular persona injury suit, the insurance company will likely hold that against the personal injury attorney.

 The period of time that a personal injury case can be filed for an offense might extend past the two-year window.
 This additional time is subject to certain criteria that need to be met.
-But what types of claim have an extended deadline and why are those deadlines granted to those suits?
+But what types of claims have an extended deadline, and why are those deadlines granted to those suits?
 There are several situations:

 - If the person is of “unsound mind” when the offense was committed, or the person is a legal minor, the “clock” for the limit pauses.
 The “clock” resumes when the person is once again of sound mind, or if they get to their 18th birthday in the case of underaged plaintiffs.